-- Academic areas of study are organized within four schools: the Sam and Irene Black School of Business, School of Engineering, School of Humanities and Social Science.
+- Academic areas of study are organized within four schools: the Sam and Irene Black School of Business, School of Engineering, School of Humanities and Social Sciences, and School of Science.

-- The Behrend Lions have 22 NCAA Division III varsity athletic teams: men’s and women’s basketball, cross country, golf, soccer, swimming and diving, tennis, track and field, volleyball, and water polo, as well as men’s baseball and women’s softball.
+- The Behrend Lions have 22 NCAA Division III varsity athletic teams: men’s and women’s basketball, cross country, golf, soccer, swimming and diving, tennis, indoor track and field, outdoor track and field, volleyball, and water polo, as well as men’s baseball and women’s softball.

 - The college is a charter member of the Allegheny Mountain Collegiate Conference (AMCC) and the Eastern Collegiate Athletic Conference (ECMC).
 The Behrend Lions have captured the AMCC Presidents' Cup, given annually to the member school with the strongest overall program, ten of the eleven times it has been awarded.